jupyterlab/extension-examples/basics/signals/README.md

-# Signals - Communication between Widgets
+# Signals

+> Use Signals to allow Widgets communicate with each others.

 - [Lumino Signaling 101](#lumino-signaling-101)
 - [A simple React Button](#a-simple-react-button)